Sylinko/Everywhere.Docs/en-US/privacy.md

 The information we collect includes:
 - *Log and Usage Data.* Log and usage data is service-related, diagnostic, usage, and performance information our servers automatically collect when you access or use our Services and which we record in log files.
 Depending on how you interact with us, this log data may include your IP address, device information, browser type, and settings and information about your activity in the Services (such as the date/time stamps associated with your usage, pages and files viewed, searches, and other actions you take such as which features you use), device event information (such as system activity, error reports (sometimes called "crash dumps"), and hardware settings).
 - *Device Data.* We collect device data such as information about your computer, phone, tablet, or other device you use to access the Services.
 Depending on the device used, this device data may include information such as your IP address (or proxy server), device and application identification numbers, location, browser type, hardware model, Internet service provider and/or mobile carrier, operating system, and system configuration information.
-- *Location Data.* We collect location data such as information about your device's location, which can be either precise or imprecise.
-How much information we collect depends on the type and settings of the device you use to access the Services.
-For example, we may use GPS and other technologies to collect geolocation data that tells us your current location (based on your IP address).
-You can opt out of allowing us to collect this information either by refusing access to the information or by disabling your Location setting on your device.
-However, if you choose to opt out, you may not be able to use certain aspects of the Services.
+- *Location Data.* We do not collect your precise geographic location (e.g., GPS data).
+We may determine your approximate location (such as country, region, or city) solely based on your IP address.
+This information is used for legitimate business purposes, such as to provide the Services in the appropriate language, calculate applicable taxes, prevent fraud, and facilitate security monitoring.
 - *Desktop Context & Screen Data:* To provide context-aware assistance, Everywhere may process content displayed on your screen (via screenshots or accessibility APIs).
 Crucially, this processing is performed locally on your device.
 We do not upload raw screen recordings or full screenshots to our servers unless you explicitly trigger a feature that requires cloud processing (e.g., sending a specific screenshot to an LLM).

 ### Google API